Alexandra Stan: 2015–2019: Alesta and Mami

-In June 2019, following several months spent in the United States, Stan released "I Think I Love It", her first single as a lead artist in over a year after "Mami" (2018).
-She had desired to expand her music career to the aforementioned territory and also considered venturing into acting, but returned to Romania due to personal issues and her father's health condition.
+2020–present: Rainbows and new music

 Stan went on to sign record deals with Universal Music Romania and MediaPro Music, and the release "Obsesii" attained success in Romania, reaching number 12 on the local Airplay 100 chart in June 2020.
 From September to October 2020, the singer appeared as a contestant on reality singing competition Masked Singer România.
 She also appeared on the second season of reality game show Survivor România in a bid to "discover herself", but was soon evacuated for medical reasons.
 Her fifth studio album, Rainbows, was first revealed in a September 2020 interview, and eventually released on 29 April 2022.

+In late October 2024, Stan released her first full Romanian album, Energia Ta, featuring songs like the title track, whose video was popular in Romania, and "Loop".
+It received minimal but good critic critiques, but sold less than expected, though, marking Stan's worst selling album.

+On 14 March 2025, Stan released the single "Wanna Dance".
+A music video, directed by Mihai Țiu, was released the same day.